 Sala Della Spada (the school of the sword) is a historical fencing school in Carlisle, PA.
-We focus on Italian military sabre and dueling sword, but we also do work with rapier and dagger, spadone/montante, and other historical Italian weapons of the Renaissance to early modern period (1500-1900).
-If you are interested in historical fencing -- sometimes also referred to as Historical European Martial Arts (HEMA), or Western Martial Arts (WMA) -- come by and try it out!
+We focus on Italian military sabre, rapier and dagger, and dueling/smallsword, but we also do work with the great sword (spadone/montante), sword and buckler, and other historical Italian weapons of the Renaissance to early modern period (1500-1900).
+If you are interested in historical fencing -- sometimes also referred to as Historical European Martial Arts (HEMA), or Western Martial Arts (WMA) -- and are in Central Pennsylvania (Harrisburg, Mechanicsburg, Carlisle, York, etc. ) come by and try it out!

 CLASSES AND COURSES

 Start Swordfighting Today!

 Tuesday and Thursday evenings 745-915pm at 40 N. Hanover St, Carlisle (at the Carlisle Kung Fu Center).
 For 2020 we are doing sabre on Tuesdays, and spada (rapier and dueling sword) on Thursdays.
 Free street parking after 5pm. $45/month for once a week, $65/month for twice a week.

 Schedule one on one instruction in historical weapons at the time that best suits you.
 Traditional, individual lessons are the best way to learn.
 Our instructor is also available to teach workshops at events and for schools.
 Contact for availability and pricing.

 See below for more information on the weapons/styles we practice, recommended equipment, and more.